The Phoenix Protocol: The Untold Story of EOS's Comeback

 Who controls the EOS network now?

-Is EOS still a good platform for developers?
+Is EOS a good platform for developers?

 What is Delegated Proof-of-Stake (DPoS)?